 The Project sponsors, IRWD and Rosedale, consulted with the Bureau of Reclamation on the feasibility investigation and the guidelines for this Report.
-This investigation and Feasibility Report was prepared to meet the eligibility requirements of the Water Infrastructure for Improvements to the Nation (WIIN) Act Sec.
+This investigation and Feasibility Report were prepared to meet the eligibility requirements of the Water Infrastructure for Improvements to the Nation (WIIN) Act Sec.
 4007.
 It was prepared in accordance with the Department of the Interior's Agency Specific Procedures for Implementing the Council on Environmental Quality's, Principles, Requirements, and Guidelines for Water and Land Related Resources Implementation Studies dated November 10, 2015, which provides guidance to Federal agencies for planning and water resource-related projects.

 In accordance with the WIIN Act, the Secretary of the Interior may participate in a State-led storage project in an amount equal to not more than 25 percent of the total cost to the State-led storage project.
-In section, 5 of this Feasibility Study, the project sponsors have established an authority for Federal financial participation in the Kern Fan Groundwater Storage Project in the amount of \$60.4 million for construction and interest during construction costs.
-Accordingly, the Project Sponsors seek Federal participation in the Project in the amount of \$60.4 million.
+In section, 5 of this Feasibility Report, the project sponsors have established an authority for Federal financial participation in the Kern Fan Groundwater Storage Project in the amount of \$50.2 million for construction costs.
+Accordingly, the Project Sponsors seek Federal participation in the Project in the amount of \$50.2 million based on 25% of eligible construction costs.